sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 - The Zone of Uselessness: area around `(1,1)`, maximally abstract, no dependencies
 - The Main Sequence: line between stable/abstract and unstable/concrete; best to put components on or close to this line

+We can measure the distance from the Main Sequence of each component:

 `D: Distance`: `D = |A + I - 1|`

 One can perform statistical analysis of a design and calculate the mean and variance of D for all components.
 A "good" design will have a mean and variance of close to zero.